AlonzoQuio/CameraCalibration/README.md

 ## Getting Started

-To compile the code you can write in a terminal:
+To compile and run the code you can write in a terminal:

 ```
 g++ CameraCalibration.cpp -o CameraCalibration -O3 `pkg-config opencv --cflags --libs` && ./CameraCalibration